open/close all folders

 - Musubi from Sekirei has this.

-- The new Code Geass project, Boukoku No Akito (or Akito The Exiled) features its titular hero, Akito Hyuuga◊ (pictured at right), with this hairstyle (the tail in question being a braid).
+- Code Geass: Akito the Exiled features its titular hero, Akito Hyuuga◊ (pictured at right), with this hairstyle (the tail in question being a braid).

 - Komachi/Cure Mint from Yes!
-Pretty Cure 5, a Shrinking Violet and the Barrier Warrior of her team, subverts this most of the time.
+Pretty Cure 5, a Shrinking Violet and the Barrier Warrior of her team.

 Live Action TV

 - In Babylon 5, the female cut for the Centauri could be considered this—shaved bald except for the long, long ponytail.